 Digital Marketing Measurement Framework

-a.
-Acquiring visitors: all the actions and activities that bring visitors to the site, e.g. search, web marketing, social media etc. In other words any activities that you do before to get visitors to come to your website.
+- Acquiring visitors: all the actions and activities that bring visitors to the site, e.g. search, web marketing, social media etc. In other words, any activities that you do before to get visitors to come to your website.

-Creating Key Performance indicators for each the three website objectives.
+Creating Key Performance indicators for each website objective